 Here are the current main uses for bare metal servers.

-If a cloud application has to work at the fastest possible speed, then it can be very advisable to host it on a bare metal cloud server.
+If a cloud application has to work at the fastest possible speed, then it can be very advisable to host it on bare metal.

 Another popular use for bare metal cloud servers is for hosting video.
 This is becoming increasingly common for two main reasons.
 Firstly, the use of video is expanding.
 Secondly, video is now being widely used for business purposes instead of just recreational ones.